 Statistic shows, that 1 in 144 homes in Melbourne was invaded by burglars in 2017.
 Although the rate in Melbourne is lower than average comparing to other major cities, the prevalence of burglary in Australia was estimated at 2.5 %.
 This number is higher than the international average (1.8 %)

-Most of the reported burglaries happened without forced entry, thieves have used an open door or window.
+Most reported burglaries happened without forced entry, thieves have used an open door or window.
 Don’t risk coming home one day and finding out you were robbed due to carelessness.

 Inside the mind of a burglar

-Before making the decision to rob your property, burglars will investigate the surroundings carefully. Тhey may hang around your neighbourhood dressed as gardening professionals or may even pretend to take their morning jog there.
+- They examine the property and its surroundings.
+Before deciding to rob your property, burglars will inspect the surroundings carefully. Тhey may hang around your neighbourhood dressed as gardening professionals or may even pretend to take their morning jog there.

-Another common method a thief may use to investigate a neighbourhood is to drive through it in the morning or in the late afternoon.
+- They lurk around the neighbourhood too.
+Another common method a thief may use to investigate a neighbourhood – to drive through it in the morning or the late afternoon.
 If the neighbours don’t look at the stranger passing by, this can be a green light for him to proceed to action.

-They will lurk around in the morning to see when you leave for work.
+- They will lurk around in the morning to see when you leave for work.
 Is anyone else staying at your home?
 Do you have a dog?
 Are your neighbours there during the day?
-Is the house in a nice neighbourhood? Тhey may check up your home more than once, to make sure no obstacles are standing on their way.
+Is the house in a nice neighbourhood? Тhey may check up on your home more than once to make sure no obstacles are standing in their way.
 They may knock on the door to see if somebody answers.
-If you do answer, they might give you a flyer or pretend to lose their dog and ask about it.
+If you answer, they might give you a flyer or pretend to lose their dog and ask about it.

-The burglar might do a brief check around your front door and the backyard of your house.
-They will look for an easy way to climb on a window behind your house, look for a hidden key and check if you have cameras or other security system installed.
+- The burglar might do a brief check around your front door and the backyard of your house.
+They will look for an easy way to climb on a window behind your house, look for a hidden key and check if you have cameras or other security systems installed.

-Thieves want to avoid confrontation, so if they can’t figure out how to break in easily, they may give up and look for an accessible target in your neighbourhood.
+- Thieves want to avoid confrontation.
+If they can’t figure out how to break in easily, they may give up and look for an accessible target in your neighbourhood.

 Examine your property for weaknesses

-Next thing you need to check is to see if there is a simple escape route to help burglars to get away.
+The next thing you need to check is to see if there is a simple escape route to help burglars get away.
 Big bushes or trees in the backyard are the best places for them to hide.

 Keep your garden in shape

-A оvergrown backyard can be an easy detector for everyone that you’re not at home often.
+An оvergrown backyard can be an easy detector for everyone that you’re not at home often.
 Trim your plants regularly.
-This way you can also prevent burglars to attempt breaking in in the first place.
-If there is no spot for hiding in the shrubberies, chances are that robbers won’t even try breaking in.
+This way, you can also prevent burglars from attempting to break-in in the first place.
+If there is no spot for hiding in the shrubberies, the chances are that robbers won’t even try breaking in.
 You can even plant spiny shrubs below the windows to make the use of them painful and almost impossible.

 Build a fence